LuccaWang1/PetPlanner/README.md

 Software engineer, creator of this app (and author): Lucca Wang

-Amazing guidance and help from:
+Amazing guidance from:
 * Drue Gilbert

 * Trew Boisvert

-Also thank you for the support from:
+Also thank you for the support:
 * Cris Pope

 * Druhin Bala